-Finding stocking stuffers doesn’t have to be hard.
-Find over 30 no candy toddler stocking stuffers for the kids on your nice list are easy to find!
+No candy toddler stocking stuffers for the kids on your nice list are easy to find!
 We’ve made a list of the best toddler stocking stuffers.
-All options age appropriate, not totally full of junk, and will be used for more than just the one day.
-Help Santa this year and fill the sock up with great items that you’ll actually use this year!
+All options age-appropriate, not totally full of junk, and will be used for more than just one day.

 This post was originally posted on November 17, 2016 and has since been updated.